billzorn/mtgencode/README.md

 ### Generating an encoded corpus for training

 If you just want to train with the default corpus, you can skip this step, as it already exists in mtg-rnn.
+Just replace all instances of 'custom_encoding' with 'mtgencode-std'.

 To generate an encoded corpus, you'll first need to download AllSets.json from [mtgjson.com](http://mtgjson.com/) to data/AllSets.json.
 Then to encode it: